Spina bifida: Physical problems

 68% of children with spina bifida have an allergy to latex, ranging from mild to life-threatening.
 The common use of latex in medical facilities makes this a particularly serious concern.
-The most common approach to avoid developing an allergy is to avoid contact with latex-containing products such as examination gloves and condoms and catheters that do not specify they are latex-free, and many other products, such as some commonly used by dentists.
+The most common approach to avoid developing an allergy is to avoid contact with latex-containing products such as examination gloves and catheters that do not specify they are latex-free, and many other products, such as some commonly used by dentists.

 The spinal cord lesion or the scarring due to surgery may result in a tethered spinal cord.
 In some individuals, this causes significant traction and stress on the spinal cord and can lead to a worsening of associated paralysis, scoliosis, back pain, and worsening bowel and/or bladder function.

 Neurological problems

 Many individuals with spina bifida have an associated abnormality of the cerebellum, called the Arnold Chiari II malformation.
 In affected individuals, the back portion of the brain is displaced from the back of the skull down into the upper neck.
 In about 90% of the people with myelomeningocele, hydrocephalus also occurs because the displaced cerebellum interferes with the normal flow of cerebrospinal fluid, causing an excess of the fluid to accumulate.
 In fact, the cerebellum also tends to be smaller in individuals with spina bifida, especially for those with higher lesion levels.

 The corpus callosum is abnormally developed in 70–90% of individuals with spina bifida myelomeningocele; this affects the communication processes between the left and right brain hemispheres.
 Further, white matter tracts connecting posterior brain regions with anterior regions appear less organized.
 White matter tracts between frontal regions have also been found to be impaired.

 Cortex abnormalities may also be present.
 For example, frontal regions of the brain tend to be thicker than expected, while posterior and parietal regions are thinner.
 Thinner sections of the brain are also associated with increased cortical folding.
 Neurons within the cortex may also be displaced.